jiaweiho/userauth-bruteforceprotection/README.md

 I haven't been able to verify the solution with the Angular client because of an error on CORS.
 I tried to add the origin and configurations around it but couldn't get it to work.
-I've tried to do with my best effort, within the scope and timeline and my capability.
+What you see is my best effort, within the scope and timeline and my capability.

+Otherwise WebSecurityAdapter has been deprecated, improvement would be to use the new way of adding beans into WebSecurityConfig without extending any class.

+It's also not 100% code coverage... although very rare case to have bugs.
+Improvement would also be to introduce indices and cache for performance.